 Insider tip: The castle where Richard the Lionhearted was held hostage during the Crusades towers over baroque Durnstein, one of Austria’s finest villages.
 Hike up to explore the ruins and the incredible view of the Danube River below.

 GPI score: 1.274/5

 Hopping up two places, Portugal finds itself a place as a medalist this year in position three.
-2019 was a successful year for this nation, with the World Travel Awards crowning the World’s Best Tourist Destination and UNICEF electing Portugal the fifth most family friendly nation.
-Basking in 3000 hours of sunshine a year, Portugal has the oldest borders in Europe, a rich cultural and culinary heritage and a deliciously slow pace of life.
-The Portuguese are a famously family-centric, open minded population, and music and dance are a big part their identity.
+2019 was a successful year for this nation, with the World Travel Awards crowning the World’s Best Tourist Destination and UNICEF electing Portugal the fifth most family-friendly nation.
+Basking in 3000 hours of sunshine a year, Portugal has the oldest borders in Europe, a rich cultural and culinary heritage, and a deliciously slow pace of life.
+The Portuguese are a famously family-centric, open-minded population, and music and dance are a big part of their identity.
 Almost every village has its own dance floor, or terreiro.